 What is Guardianship?

-People with intellectual disabilities may not have the capacity to make these decisions on their own, particularly if they face communication challenges, have problem-solving deficits or are highly suggestible.
+People with intellectual and developmental disabilities may not have the capacity to make these decisions on their own, particularly if they have communication challenges, have problem-solving deficits or are highly suggestible.

-Guardianship is a mechanism by which a court makes a legal determination that a person, who is over the age of 18, is unable to make these decisions on their own, and authorizes a different person to have the legal authority to make these decisions on behalf of the disabled person.
+Guardianship is a judicial mechanism in which a court makes a legal determination that a person, who is over the age of 18, is unable to make these decisions on their own, and authorizes a different person to have the legal authority to make these decisions on the behalf of the person who is the subject of the guardianship.

 For parents of kids with CDC, guardianship is often simply a restoration of the same rights they had prior to their child turning 18.